mkody/mdNotes/README.md

 Please note that this documentation focuses on installations where mdNotes is used at the root of the domain.
-Do your research to use in a subfolder and adapt the `/assets` imports.
+Do your research to use in a subfolder and adapt the `/assets` paths.

 ## Installation